 Payment Card Industry (PCI) is a set of security standards that were developed by major credit card companies (including Visa, MasterCard, and American Express) to ensure the protection of sensitive cardholder information.

-The PCI Data Security Standard (PCI DSS) is a set of requirements that merchants and service providers who store, process, or transmit cardholder data must comply with in order to protect against data breaches and unauthorized access to cardholder information.
+The Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements that merchants and service providers who store, process, or transmit cardholder data must comply with in order to protect against data breaches and unauthorized access to cardholder information.
 The standard includes requirements related to data encryption, access control, vulnerability management, network security, and other security measures that are designed to protect against common types of attacks and data theft.
 The standard consists of 12 requirements, which are organized into six categories:

 In the context of data privacy, PCI compliance is important because it helps ensure that sensitive cardholder information is handled and stored securely.
 Compliance with these requirements is mandatory for all organizations that accept credit card payments, and must be validated through regular security assessments conducted by qualified security assessors.
 Non-compliance with PCI standards can result in significant fines and penalties, as well as damage to a company's reputation and loss of customer trust.